 What are the benefits of using a buyer’s agent to bid at auction?

-There are a few major benefits for using a buyer’s agency as your proxy bidder, this includes:
+There are a few major benefits for using a buyer’s agent, like Zoran Solano, as your proxy bidder.
+This includes:

 1) You can bid on a property you adore that you might not have been able to purchase because you couldn’t attend the auction.